Heath-Lester/cookit/README.md

 * **Heath Lester** - *Original Creator* - [Heath-Lester](https://github.com/Heath-Lester)

-As of thus far, this project has been planned, developed, and tested exclusively by myself over the course of a two-week sprint.
+This project has been planned, developed, and tested exclusively by myself over the course of a two-week sprint.

 ## Acknowledgments